Falmer: Notable buildings and areas

 The Falmer parish when viewed from above has the shape of the African continent (see link to the parish map in the External links section below).
 However, the parish, like the village, has been divided by the fast A27, breaking the cohesiveness.
 On both sides of the road, the contours of the Downland are impressive to behold and, for the most part, even the noise of the road is contained within the A27 valley.
 The landscape has many visible layers of history.
 In the slanting light of late afternoon prehistoric and medieval lynchets show up on the slopes of High Park, St Mary's Farm and Green Broom.

 Sadly despite its long history and its beauty, only a few fragments of ancient Down pasture survive.
 The minutes of the old Brighton Council Farmlands Committee show that time after time they consented to the ploughing and ultimate wasting of the ancient landscape.
-The chalk grasslands that the National Trust describe as Europe's tropical rainforests, and which are known to support up-to 40 species of flowering plants in one square metre, have largely been destroyed since the second world war by the modern agricultural methods.
+The chalk grasslands that the National Trust describe as Europe's tropical rainforests, and which are known to support up to 40 species of flowering plants in one square metre, have largely been destroyed since the Second World War by modern agricultural methods.

 The South Downs Way passes through the parish from the south east to the north west and crosses the A27 at Housedean Farm.
 Falmer parish sits between Brighton and Hove to its west, St Ann Without parish (and then Lewes) to its east, Kingston parish to its south and the long thin parishes running down the scarp slopes to its north, which include Ditchling, Westmeston, Streat, Plumpton, East Chiltington, St John Without, and Hamsey from northwest to northeast.